paulbrodersen/netgraph/README.md

 (if graph layout was a solved problem, there would only be one algorithm).
-To ameliorate this problem, this module contains an `InteractiveGraph` class, which allows node positions to be tweaked with the mouse after an initial draw (if you have any ideas about how to design an interface that facilitates edge routing with a mouse, I would love to hear them).
+To ameliorate this problem, this module contains an `InteractiveGraph` class, which allows node positions to be tweaked
 ![Demo of InteractiveGraph](https://media.giphy.com/media/TttF8qWmd1rEJWpUrr/giphy.gif)
+with the mouse after an initial draw.

 The class `InteractiveGraph` also facilitates interactive data exploration.
 When hovering over a node, the node and all its neighbours in the graph are highlighted.